Halla taps AI for personalized grocery and dish recommendations

 “At the end of the day, it’s about narrowing the selection from hundreds of choices to the ones that make sense for you,” Price said.

-Halla has just seven employees abd has raised $500,000 in funding, to date.
+Halla has just seven employees and has raised $500,000 in funding, to date.